joshferrara/clique/chapters/introduction.md

 Ideally this would be the first thing finished to help set a pattern for the rest of the writing.

+# The Big Idea
+Only people on the outside call it a"clique".
+If you're on the inside its just family.
+How can the same group be so good for some, and so bad for others?

 # About Me
 To help you understand my personal context in my friend groups, it's probably helpful to understand how I fit in the stories you're about to read.